Holusion/stingray/README.md

 ### ffmpeg-static

-too much trouble with system-version.
-We need to static-compile FFMPEG to be able to use latest hwaccel
+If there is too much trouble with system-version, one can static-compile FFMPEG to be able to use latest hwaccel

 Source : https://fritzone.wordpress.com/2010/05/11/link-with-static-ffmpeg/
 Generic Compile instructions : https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu